-During the FYE 2021, the AC held four (4) meetings.
-The Chairman, Encik Muhayuddin Bin Musa and Mr Gan Teck Chong @ Gan Kwan Chong attended all the four (4) meetings held during FYE 2021.
+During the FYE 2022, the AC held four (4) meetings.
+All AC members attended all the four (4) meetings held during FYE 2022.

 Each AC meeting is scheduled in advance and has been conducted with proper meeting proceedings.
 Meeting notice, previous minutes of AC meeting and quarterly financial results are circulated to the AC members at least five (5) days prior to the meeting.
 At each quarterly meeting, the CEO, Mr. Ang Poo Guan was invited to present the quarterly financial results and related party transactions as well as conflict of interest situation that may arise within the Group and the Company, and at the same time to provide clarification on issues which may be raised by the AC members.
 The AC assessed the results and issues presented independently with the absence of the Executive Directors.